PedroGuitian/PedroGuitian/README.md

 ## 🌟 What I'm working on

-- Launching **[Cramora AI](https://www.cramora.com/)** in Fall 2025.
+- Just launched **[Cramora AI](https://www.cramora.com/)**.
 An app that aims to help students prepare for exams last minute with the power of AI
 - Exploring AI integrations into web apps through different models
 - Continuously improving my engineering skills.
 Curretly taking Harvard CS50 - Web Programming with **Python** and **JavaScript**